-- 1. Forced labour is a global problem.
-It affects over 20 million people around the world.
-Taking steps to tackle forced labour protects vulnerable workers and helps prevent human rights violations. - 2.
+- 1. Forced labour is a global issue, affecting over 20 million individuals worldwide.
+Taking steps to address forced labour protects vulnerable workers and helps prevent human rights violations. - 2.
 We do not tolerate forced labour within our business.
-Eradicating forced labour is consistent with our ethical principles and is important to protect our reputation, sustain investor and consumer confidence and secure our commercial position.
+Eradicating forced labour aligns with our ethical principles and is crucial for protecting our reputation, maintaining investor and consumer confidence, and securing our commercial position.